nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ### The `did:x509` DID Method

 The `did:x509` DID method is a method that can be used to create a Decentralized Identifier (DID) based on an x509 certificate chain.
-This is done by creating a DID that is based on the root CA of the certificate chain.
+Trust in the DID is anchored by specifying the (hash of) one of the chain's intermediate, or the root CA's certificate.
 The did:x509 method is used to specify specific attributes of the signing certificate to specify the holder of the signing certificate.
-By doing this, a did:x509 DID can be used to identify the holder of the signing certificate by specifica attributes that are assigned to the signing certificate.
+By doing this, a did:x509 DID can be used to identify the holder of the signing certificate by specificying attributes that are assigned to the signing certificate.
 So, for example following did:x509:

 ```